aninchat/theasciiconstruct/content/post/juniper-apstra-part2.md

 Designing a rack is a fairly involved process.
 To be completely thorough, we're going to define new logical devices, create interface maps for these and then put it all together to build a rack.
 Naturally, some of these terms (logical devices, interface maps and so on) are Apstra specific - not to worry, we'll break it all down and understand what these are and how they are used.

+Before we dive into this, I'd like to talk about why Apstra does things this way and what the methodology is.
+Why build these abstracted models?
+Why racks?

+When you're building out a data center (physically), you'd know that there are a lot of things that simply repeat.
+Racks are usually identical - or at best you have a few types of racks servicing specific things, and those types of racks repeat.
+This can include how many leafs per rack, the redundancy model is usually common across the organization, how many servers and so on.
+You're typically buying identical physical racks as well (like a 42RU rack) and so on.

+This repeatability also drives consistency - the more "unique" data points you add in your network, the more complex it becomes.
+And complexity more potential outages, slower time to resolution when issues do arise.
+Simple is good.

+Apstra just took these repeatable units and made logical, abstracted models of these.
+It's a simple, natural extension of how your physical data center would look, which makes it so easy to work with, and understand what Apstra is doing and why.

 ## Topology

 Our topology is the same one we used for [Part I](https://www.theasciiconstruct.com/post/juniper-apstra-part1/) of this series.
 We're going to be focusing on just the vQFX devices and leave out the Arista vEOS and Cisco N9Kv for now (multivendor via Apstra will be a later post).